EmeraldLoc/tag/romhacks.md

         {
             -- pipe
             { x = 0, y = 0, z = 0},
+            -- pipe
             { x = 0, y = 0, z = 0}
         },
+        -- pair of pipes
         {
+            -- pipe
             { x = 0, y = 0, z = 0},
+            -- pipe
             { x = 0, y = 0, z = 0}
         }
     }
 }
 ```

-Except do that on one line.
+Except do that on one line (TODO: Make formatting better).
 Now get a mod that renders mario's position (I recommend Pos Display), and go to the place you want your first pipe to go.
 Now plug in the position values into the first pipe, and do the same for the second, and that's it!
 You can have as many pairs of pipes as you want.

 ### Contributing